Theta Delta Chi: Origins and growth

-The Great Depression and the Second World War saw a number of Charges go inactive and brought a halt to expansion.
-At its Centennial Convention in 1947, Theta Delta Chi stood at 28 Charges, a number that would begin to increase only in the 1950s.
+The Great Depression and the Second World War saw a number of charges go inactive and brought a halt to expansion.
+At its Centennial Convention in 1947, Theta Delta Chi stood at 28 charges, a number that would begin to increase only in the 1950s.

 Institutional development

 The institutions of the Fraternity slowly took shape during the late nineteenth and early twentieth centuries.
 In 1867 anti-fraternity sentiment at Union led to the disbanding of the Alpha.
-As the Mother Charge, Alpha had exercised governing power over the Fraternity, but her demise, although temporary, brought about the creation of the Grand Lodge by action of the eight surviving Charges at the Convention of 1868.
-The Grand Lodge, originally three and now five officers (of whom two are undergraduates) remains the elected governing body of the Fraternity to this day (Alpha was rechartered in 1923, although executive power has remained with the Grand Lodge).
+As the Mother charge, Alpha had exercised governing power over the Fraternity, but her demise, although temporary, brought about the creation of the Grand Lodge by action of the eight surviving charges at the Convention of 1868.
+The Grand Lodge, originally three, then five, and now seven officers (of whom two are undergraduates), remains the elected governing body of the Fraternity to this day (Alpha was rechartered in 1923, although executive power has remained with the Grand Lodge).

-The annual Convention has evolved into a major international assembling of Theta Delts at which all Charges are represented by undergraduate and graduate delegates and at which the major business of the Fraternity is transacted.
+The annual Convention has evolved into a major international assembling of Theta Delts at which all charges are represented by undergraduate and graduate delegates and at which the major business of the Fraternity is transacted.

-The 1881 Convention required that the President of the Grand Lodge visit every Charge once a year; Central Fraternity Office staff now performs these duties.
+The 1881 Convention required that the President of the Grand Lodge visit every charge once a year; Central Fraternity Office staff now performs these duties.
 In 1869, the first issue of The Shield was produced, qualifying it as the oldest fraternity magazine.
 Although it lapsed after one issue, The Shield was revived in 1884 and has been published continually since then.

-The Central Fraternity Office, or CFO, evolved over many decades from a virtually one-man job, filled by a Grand Lodge member, and housed in the now defunct Theta Delta Chi Club in New York City, to a professional staff consisting of an Executive Director, a Director of Development, a Director of Charge Operations, a Director of Expansion, a Director of Charge Development, a Systems Administrator and one or more undergraduate interns, referred to as Member Service Coordinators.
+The Central Fraternity Office, or CFO, evolved over many decades from a virtually one-man job, filled by a Grand Lodge member, and housed in the now defunct Theta Delta Chi Club in New York City, to a professional staff consisting of an Executive Director, a Director of Development, a Director of charge Operations, a Director of Expansion, a Director of charge Development, a Systems Administrator and one or more undergraduate interns, referred to as Member Service Coordinators.
 The office currently operates from 214 Lewis Wharf in Boston, Massachusetts.

 The financial health of Theta Delta Chi was ensured through the establishment of two entities, the Founders' Corporation in 1910 and the Educational Foundation in 1944.
 Any Theta Delt may join the Corporation on payment of $250 and thereby vote at its annual meetings.
 It also receives bequests and holds and invests all funds for the benefit of the Fraternity.
 The Educational Foundation, a 501 (c)(3) public charity, receives bequests and owns the property occupied by the CFO and other assets.
 It funds the educational activities of the Fraternity.